yuk1c/antiddos/README.md

 ```

 ## You're under volumetric DDoS?
-- You should buy a protected server because this DDoS Attack type can't be blocked normally on the server-side.
+- You should buy a protected server because this DDoS Attack type can't be blocked normally on the server side.
-- As a temporary solution, you can "tune" the script, and set lower ratelimits.
+- As a temporary solution, you can "tune" the script, and set lower rate limits.
 It will help a bit.

-## Tweaks work badly?
-- Try to update the kernel.
-Tweaks are working normally only on new kernels.
+## Script was tested on:
+- Ubuntu 18-22.10
+- Debian 11

-## SSH not work after applying rules?
+## SSH not work or server wont boot?
-- Restart your server, then contact me (@yuk1meow) Telegram and describe problem.
-Then it will be fixed in next update(s).
+- 1 - Restart your server and contact me via Telegram (@yuk1meow).
+- 2 - Replace current sysctl.conf file with backup sysctl, or load another kernel.

+## Script may cause problems, if:
+- You use UFW or just DROP policy somewhere (set policy to ACCEPT)
+- You use other antiDDoS script (uninstall it)
+- You use modified kernel (install official kernel)
+- You use assymetric routing (don't use the script)